codinja1188/Fibonacci-Webservice/README.md

     b.
 Given a negative number or non integer, respond with an appropriate error.

-2. Include whatever instructions are necessary to build and deploy/run the project, where "deploy/run" means the web service is accepting requests and responding to them as appropriate.

     Issued from the location where you downloaded the project.
 The service will be available on port ``443`` of your host operating system, Ex::